micharbet/CLE/README.md

 - `aa`  manges aliases
 - `hh`  makes history searches easier
 - `cle` the most important one - this is the command and control center of the environment.
 Issue `cle help` to read more.

-Read HOWTO.md and other cocuments to find ot more.
+Read HOWTO.md and other documents to find ot more.

 ## Compatibility